sydasif/learn-linux/README.md

 9. Flow controls process is known as a sliding window, at receiving end receive window, which tells the sender that how much data it's able to receive.

+### Internet Protocol (IP)

+The IP (Internet Protocol) actually sending and receiving of the packets that TCP wants to send or receive.
+In each packet, there is a source and destination known as an IP address, each connected node has a network interface with its own unique IP address.
+IP protocol use IP address to figure out where a packet needs to go.
+TCP splits up a communication and IP route them to their destination.

+### User Datagram Protocol (UDP)

+UDP is also a part of TCP/IP suite as well.
+It’s very similar to TCP, the main difference is that UDP is connection-less.
+This means that UDP does not verify anything.
+It sends the packets, but does not guarantee delivery.
+If a packet isn't received by the target, it will not be resent.

 ## TFTP Server

 ### Introduction